automatecloud/lacework-kaholo-autoremediation/maps/compliance/aws/AWS_CIS_1_12/README.md

 ### Remediation Steps to manually fix this

-Make sure that the root account is not used at all via Console Login or API Login.
-One possible manual remediation could be to remove access keys for the root account.

-Perform the following to delete or disable active root access keys being attached to the root account.

-Via the AWS Console
+Perform the following to delete or disable active root access keys being Via the AWS Console
 1. Sign in to the AWS Management Console as Root and open the IAM console at https://console.aws.amazon.com/iam/.